-What to Eat in Chattanooga
+Things to Eat in Chattanooga

 Clumpies Ice Cream – Handcrafted in small batches with a vide variety of creative flavors and conveniently located on the North Shore district.
 A great treat when visiting Coolidge Park or the Walnut street Bridge.